BKWes/our-team-generator/README.md

 # Team Profile Generator

+## Description:
+This is a team generator that I made for a coding boot camp.
+The purpose of this generator is to input employee data into the command line, through Inquirer, and return an html page with this data.

 ## User Story
 AS A manager
 I WANT to generate a webpage that displays my team's basic info